 Another year is coming to a close.
 For many co-parents it’s been one of the most challenging, or perhaps one of the most rewarding.
 Regardless of the outcome, we are all looking forward to making the next chapter in life a truly wonderful year.

-2016 is finally coming to a close.
-It has been a turbulent year for the country – and we’re looking forward to making 2017 a truly wonderful year.
-As a co-parent, I’m sure you are too.
-But what’s the best way to start the New Year off right, and make sure you’re not falling into the same old traps?
+But what’s the best way to start the New Year off right, while making sure you’re not falling into the same old traps?
 Well, it’s obvious – time to set some co-parenting New Year’s resolutions!
-Here are five resolutions we believe will set you off on the right foot.
+Here are five resolutions we believe will set you off on the right foot:

 Better financial management resolutions.
 Look, it’s not just you.
 Or being a co-parent.
 EVERYONE can use help managing their finances.
 And that’s why SupportPay‘s latest version takes into account all the needs and wants a parent could have when using a financial management app for child support.
 Whether you’re paying child support or collecting it – and whether you’re in Georgia or California or Alabama – SupportPay’s financial tool is being called the best out there by its current users.
 Moms and dads alike are saying it has already helped save them time and money.
 You can add in recurring expenses, track payments, schedule partial payments, and plan months in advance for bills for your child.
 Plus, SupportPay users also have a way of sharing expenses that beats the major competitors.
 All of this will make 2017 a smarter year for your pocketbook, and by the end of it, you may have enough saved for a nice vacation.